RomneyDa/react-gear-gen/README.md

 # react-gear-gen
-A library for displaying gear patterns in react
+An npm package that provides tools for using the @dromney/gear-gen npm package to generate, display, and animate gear patterns in React.